-To compute the true variance component values, we generated a super-population of 10,000 observations for each simulation scenario, using the known parameter values and applied Equation~\eqref{eq:eightway} to this super-population to obtain a Monte Carlo approximations which serve as benchmarks for evaluation estimator performance.
+To compute the true variance component values, we generated a super-population of 10,000 observations for each simulation scenario, using the known parameter values and applied the decomposition to this super-population to obtain Monte Carlo approximations that serve as benchmarks for evaluating estimator performance.
 For estimator evaluation, we generated 1,000 samples under each scenario from the same data-generating mechanism.
 For each replicate in the simulated dataset, we fitted correctly specified hospital and sociodemographic assignment models.
-The outcome model was estimated using both the correctly specified fixed-effects model (matching the data-generating mechanism) and a random-effects generalized linear mixed model (which was used for estimation to achieve shrinkage, rather than as a data generating mechanism).
+The outcome model was estimated using both the correctly specified fixed-effects model (matching the data-generating mechanism) and a generalized linear mixed-effects model (which was used for estimation to achieve shrinkage, rather than as a data generating mechanism).

 As a comparison to the parametric outcome models, we also used machine learning algorithms, namely random forest and XGBoost, to obtain predicted outcomes for the variance component estimators.
-We used grid search under five-fold cross-validation framework for hyperparameter tuning.
+We used grid search within five-fold cross-validation for hyperparameter tuning.
 Specifically, hyperparameters were tuned on the super-population dataset and then fixed across all replicates.
-For random forest, the tuning grid included the number of variables randomly sampled at each split (\textit{mtry}), the splitting rule (gini for classification and variance for regression), and the minimum node size. \citep{probst2019hyperparameters} For XGBoost, we tuned hyperparameters including the number of boosting iterations , maximum tree depth , shrinkage (\textit{eta}), minimum loss reduction, subsample ratio of columns, minimum sum of instance weights, and subsample percentage.
-Details of the hyperparameter tuning process and chosen hyperparameter values are provided in Appendix \ref{sec:AE_hyperparam_tune}.
+For random forest, the tuning grid included the number of variables randomly sampled at each split (\textit{mtry}), the splitting rule (gini for classification and variance for regression), and the minimum node size. \citep{probst2019hyperparameters} For XGBoost, we tuned hyperparameters including the number of boosting iterations, maximum tree depth, shrinkage (\textit{eta}), minimum loss reduction, subsample ratio of columns, minimum sum of instance weights, and subsample percentage.
+Details of the hyperparameter tuning process and chosen hyperparameter values are provided in Appendix \ref{sec:AH_hyperparam_tune}.
 The training objective function was defined as log loss for a dichotomous outcome and MSE for a continuous outcome.
 Model performance was optimized using the area under the ROC curve (AUC) for a dichotomous outcome, while root mean squared error (RMSE) was used as the optimization metric for continuous outcomes.